hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 That is, I don't see anything wrong here.
 And I don't know if HTML spec speaks against it or not.

 [16:24:09](#ToAU-SxQYx1lJ846uRmKYH4IU58od1ZCFRksne6nhm8) <hiiamboris (NOT THIS ONE)>:
-I'd ask google, but have hard time formulating the query ATM Ì†ΩÌ∏â
+I'd ask google, but have hard time formulating the query ATM üòâ

 [16:26:31](#Zwdued58HMzoamcRpzzB6z52wSMxHkVAe_xmiPNyBfE) <hiiamboris (NOT THIS ONE)>:
 IMO it's a fundamental mistake of HTML to encode both text attributes and document tree structure using tags.
 Tree nodes cannot intersect, while attributes can.